Hendrix-CS/csci285/labs/python-review.md

 attempts in `Code` blocks, and annotate what you did with `MarkDown` blocks.
 Cite all the webpages you find and use in your search for your solution.

+{% include warning.html content="For this lab, you can collaborate with your team, but each member must turn in a notebook that they created on their own machine, to ensure they have installed and can use the tools needed to be successful the rest of the semester." %}

 ## Installing Anaconda

 To analyze our data this semester, we will be using Anaconda and